 - Do not overreact, people recognize your role in keeping them safe and will follow your lead.
 If you panic, they will panic.

 - Remain calm, and in a calm voice, clear the area.
 Never use the word “bomb.”

-- Do not use your cellphone, as this may activate a bomb.
+- Do not use your cell phone, as this may activate a bomb.
 Use a landline only.
 Try to remember who was previously in that area or secure the video feed for use by the police.

 - Once the incident is over, document everything that happened, all notifications made, and what actions were taken.

 Overall, safety is the first priority.
-Diligence and professionalism to patrons, guest, tenants, residents, the general public, and responding agencies can prevent a situation from becoming worse.
+Diligence and professionalism to patrons, guests, tenants, residents, the general public, and responding agencies can prevent a situation from becoming worse.
 As always, we must revisit and reinforce our training in these crucial areas to better protect ourselves and those around us.